-2. That the River Hamble Harbour Management Committee recommends to the River Hamble Harbour Board approval of the fees and charges set out below and to advertise them on the River Hamble Harbour Authority's website.
+2. That the River Hamble Harbour Board recommends the approval of the fees and charges set out below and to advertise them on the River Hamble Harbour Authority's website.

 Fees and Charges for Commercial Vessels and Personal Water Craft